JampaUchoa/jampa.dev/_posts/the-tech-specs-tech-spec.md

 ### Problem

-Software is built it gets messy and disorganized, so people need to overcompensate in different ways, having more meetings to align, or the need to report more because of unexpected setbacks.
+The software development process can be messy and disorganized, so people need to overcompensate in different ways.
+This can generate the need for more meetings to realign constantly, and the need to report to stakeholders more to avoid more unexpected setbacks.
 Even if we can get alignment, the roadmap is now busted as tasks took way more time than expected.

-Is easy to assume at the beginning of the project that the time to deliver is just the coding part:
+It is easy to assume at the beginning of the project that the time to deliver will be just coding and deploying:
 ```
-TimeToDeliver = TimeCoding
+TimeToDeliver = TimeCoding + TimeDeploying
 ```
-But in reality, the setbacks add to delivery:
+But in reality, the setbacks add to the delivery time:
 ```
 TimeToActuallyDeliver = TimeCoding +
     TimeInMeetingsCheckingAndAssigningTasks +